SystemsApproach/private5g/cloud.rst

 * **Runtime Control** provides a means to manage services once they are operational.
-It defines an API that hides the implementation details of the underlying microservices (which in the case of Aether spans four Kubernetes applications and multiple clouds) is userd to manage the provided services (5G connectivity in the case of Aether).
+It defines an API that hides the implementation details of the underlying microservices (which in the case of Aether spans four Kubernetes applications and multiple clouds) is used to manage the provided services (5G connectivity in the case of Aether).

 * **Monitoring & Telemetry** is responsible for collecting, archiving,